 Indian SIM Card at the airport

 This is the easiest way.
-Once you land in T3 IGI Delhi or Chhatrapati Shivaji Mumbai, Dabolim Goa head to the provider of Airtel or Vodafone in arrival section and take the SIM Card.
+Once you land in T3 IGI Delhi or Chhatrapati Shivaji Mumbai, Dabolim Goa head to the provider of Airtel or Vodafone in the arrival section and take the SIM Card.
 You just need your passport, visa and a photograph to get a sim card at the airport.

 SIM Card Black Market in India